 Career Tech-Ed Compact students are encouraged to use the Compact bus for program transportation.
 Compact students are permitted to drive with permission from their home school principal and program school principal.
+Permission Form must be filled out at home school.
+BHS Compact Students will adhere to their compact schools parking policy.
 If a student has permission to drive to school, they will be required to park in the dirt lot by the soccer field with a home school driving permit in a visible area.
+Driving privileges may be revoked per administration.
 All Junior BHS students, who are in a compact at another school, are required to sign in at the attendance office daily upon arrival for afternoon classes at BHS.